MarkVink/BanHammer/README.md

 #### Options

 `endpoint` - The application endpoint for BanHammer to connect to in order to download ban listings.
+The default value for this is `https://bh-api.kikfinder.com`

-`secret` - The shared secret used to authenticate with BanHammer
+`secret` - The shared secret used to authenticate with BanHammer, you must retrieve this from the server owner.

 ## Usage